How do you get more clients online?

 Writing articles gets you more traffic via search engine optimization and social media.
 I owe all my success to blogging!
 You are seen as an expert, and it gives you an audience that knows, likes and trusts you.

-If you want to learn how to start a blog, please check this 4-part blogging for beginners series out:
+If you want to learn how to start a blog the RIGHT way, please check this 4-part blogging for beginners series out:

 Part 1.
 Blogging For Beginners: How to Start a Blog in 20 Minutes